External Ids for UBC Gene

 GeneCards Summary for UBC Gene

 UBC (Ubiquitin C) is a Protein Coding gene.
-Diseases associated with UBC include tuberous sclerosis-1 and mulibrey nanism.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
+Diseases associated with UBC include apocrine adenoma and congenital granular cell tumor.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include poly(A) RNA binding and protease binding.
 An important paralog of this gene is UBB.